TheQuerySmith/engage-coach/README.md

 - [ ] Email address should be validated on profile update
 - [ ] Add supabase error handling
 - [ ] Update email doesn't update auth.users table
-- [?]
-Need to create user_checklist row when user is created
 - [ ] More efficient subcomponents? (e.g., redirect within fetch-next-steps.tsx)
 - [ ] middleware.ts should redirect to signin if not logged in (not just profile)
 - [ ] Ensure users can't change their profile.id or other locked fields